ndujaLabs/erc721attributable/README.md

 Investigating the possible alternatives, I reach the conclusion that the best way to have generic values is to encode them in an array of uint256, asking the player to translate them in parameters that can be understood, for example, by a marketplace.

 Let's say that you have an NFT that start in a game at level 2, but later can be leveled up.
 Where do you store the info about the level?
 If you put it in the JSON metadata, you break one of the rules of the NFT, the immutability of the attributes (very important for collectors).
 The solution is to split the attributes in two categories: mutable and immutable attributes.

+There are a few proposal to extend the metadata provided by JSON files, like https://eips.ethereum.org/EIPS/eip-4906

+The problem is that smart contracts can't read dynamic parameters off-chain, which is the problem I am trying to solve here.

 ## The interfaces